trouni/batch-595/lectures/restaurants-ajaxified/README.md

 ```
 Set the `data-controller` in a div that contains both:
 - the element listening to an event (the button)
-- the element you want to update (the form)
+- the element you want to update (the dropdown form)

 ### Data-target